xzovy1/messenger/README.md

 `/add`: add contact based on info/name
 `/favorites`: starred contacts

 ## UX Flow
+user:
+logs in -> selects contact from list -> starts chat -> sends message to recipient.
+        -> views conversations in list -> opens chat -> recieved message marked as read -> able to reply to sender

+## UI
 - User creates account/logs in
 - redirects to dashboard displaying chats, contacts and profile info and logout.